SST-1 (tokamak)

 SST-1 (or Steady State Superconducting Tokamak) is a plasma confinement experimental device in the Institute for Plasma Research (IPR), an autonomous research institute under Department of Atomic Energy, India.
 It belongs to a new generation of tokamaks with the major objective being steady state operation of an advanced configuration ('D' Shaped) plasma.
 It has been designed as a medium-sized tokamak with superconducting magnets.

 The SST-1 project helped India become capable of conceptualizing and making a fully functional fusion based reactor device.
 The SST-1 System is housed in Institute for Plasma Research, Gandhinagar.

-The SST-1 mission has been chaired by Indian plasma physicists Prof. Y.C.
-Saxena, Dr. Chenna Reddy, and is headed by Dr. Subrata Pradhan.
+The SST-1 mission has been led by Indian plasma physicists Prof. Y.C.
+Saxena, Dr. Chenna Reddy, Dr. Subrata Pradhan and Dr. Daniel Raju (presently).

-Next stage of the SST-1 mission, the SST-2, dubbed as 'DEMO', has already been initiated.
+SST-1 will be followed by a larger machine SST-2 before building the Indian DEMO fusion power plant.

 History

 The first talks about SST Mission started in 1994.
 The technical details and mechanical drawings of the system were finalized in 2001.
 The machine was fabricated by 2005.
 Godrej-Boyce Pvt.
 Ltd. played a crucial role in fabrication of the SST-1 coils.
-The assembly of SST-1 convinced the top brass of Indian bureaucracy to give a green flag to the claim of Indian physicists to join the ITER program [See Info Box].
+The assembly of SST-1 convinced senior members of the Indian Civil Service to approve the requests of Indian physicists to join the ITER program [See Info Box].
 On 17 August 2005, PM Sayeed, then India's power minister informed the Rajya Sabha about India's claim to join ITER.

 A team from ITER, France visited the SST-1 mission control housed in Institute for Plasma Research to see the advances Indian scientists had made.
 Finally on 6 December 2005, India was officially accepted as a full partner of the ITER project.

 To improve and modify some of the components, the SST-1 machine was subsequently disassembled.
 The improved version of the machine was completely assembled by January 2012.